Key Investment Facts

 About Code Ninjas

-The total initial investment for a Code Ninjas franchise ranges from $149,615 to $358,160, which includes a standard franchise fee of $32,000.
-This capital requirement covers leasehold improvements, interior branding, computer hardware, and specialized furniture.
-Variance in the total cost is primarily driven by regional real estate prices and the specific scale of the physical build-out.
+The total initial investment for a Code Ninjas franchise ranges from $149,000 to $358,000, which includes a standard franchise fee of $32,000.
+This capital variance is largely driven by regional real estate costs, the scale of leasehold improvements required for the center, and initial equipment procurement.
 Ongoing financial obligations include a royalty fee of 8.00% of gross revenue and a 2.00% contribution to the system-wide advertising fund.
-These recurring fees fund the maintenance of the proprietary curriculum, operational support, and national marketing initiatives.
+These recurring fees grant the franchisee continued access to the proprietary curriculum, technical support, and national brand awareness initiatives.
+Initial costs also cover the specialized interior branding and technology infrastructure necessary to deliver the program’s digital content.

-Code Ninjas has established a significant presence in the supplemental education market over its eight years of operation, having spent the last six years expanding through franchising.
-The system currently supports 400 total units and maintains a steady net growth rate of 8.00%.
-While the brand continues to scale, it faces some challenges in stability, evidenced by a 7.00% failure rate among its locations.
-Furthermore, franchisee satisfaction sits at a moderate 68 out of 100, suggesting that while the concept is popular, there may be room for improvement in corporate support or operational profitability for individual owners.
+Code Ninjas has established a significant presence in the supplemental education market over its eight years of operation, with six of those years dedicated to franchising.
+The system currently maintains approximately 400 total units and demonstrates a steady net growth rate of 8.00 percent.
+While the brand has expanded rapidly, it faces some challenges reflected in a 7.00 percent failure rate among its locations.
+Franchisee satisfaction currently sits at a moderate 68 out of 100, suggesting that while the model is scalable, there is room for improvement in corporate support or operational profitability as the network continues to mature.

-This franchise opportunity is designed for individuals with a minimum net worth of $250,000 and at least $120,000 in liquid capital.
-It is particularly well-suited for owner-operators who enjoy working with children and have a background in management, education, or technology.
-The model offers a family-friendly lifestyle fit with standard business hours, making it accessible for both first-time entrepreneurs and experienced franchisees looking to diversify.
-However, prospective owners should be mindful of key risks, such as the high dependency on local part-time labor and the competitive nature of the after-school enrichment sector, which can impact long-term margins.
+This opportunity is designed for individuals with a minimum net worth of 250,000 dollars and at least 120,000 dollars in liquid capital.
+The model particularly suits owner-operators who enjoy working with children and have strong community-building skills, though a background in computer science is not strictly required.
+It offers a lifestyle fit for those seeking standard business hours and a community-centric role, making it accessible for first-time franchisees, though experienced operators may find the scaling process more intuitive.
+Prospective owners should be mindful of risks such as high local competition in the STEM education space and the ongoing challenge of recruiting and retaining qualified part-time instructors to maintain program quality.

 Training Program: 2 weeks of initial training included.